wsouto/rock-paper-scissors/README.md

 1. Make sure you have _NodeJS_ installed.
 Any version will do.

-2. In the game directory just run `npm install` to install the packages needes.
+2. In the game directory just run `npm install` to install the packages needed.

 3. Run `npm run dev` to run game.